theofil/dscout/README.md

 # 40 MHz datascouting analysis framework (CMS@CERN)

 ## This project is about ...
 analyzing the first-ever-recorded CMS@CERN scouting data at 40MHz(!) and searching for regularities and irregularities therewithin.
 The size of the sample could  easily become unmanageable (**big data**) if not smart slicing and selection is applied.
-Industrial standards will be used for the analysis of the 2018 scouting data exploiting modern libraries used in big data/machine learning.
+Industrial standards will be used for the analysis exploiting modern libraries used in big data/machine learning.

 ## Introduction
 <img src = "http://theofil.web.cern.ch/theofil/dataScout/dscout.png">